JordyProvost/Select-Mesa/README.md

-This script permit to change - on the fly - MESA version used by your system.
+This script permit to change - on the fly - MESA version used by your *Debian* system.
 You have to compile MESA yourself, usually, your compiled MESA versions are in /usr/local/mesa (but you can change the mesa_dir variable if you are using another directory).

 ```